 Key aspects of the design include:

-This site layout features a possible future re-alignment of Moorebank Avenue to the northern and eastern boundaries of the precinct.
-Any future proposal to realign Moorebank Avenue, as the facility grows, would require a separate planning approval.
-The road would remain open for public use.
+This site layout features the future re-alignment of Moorebank Avenue to the northern and eastern boundaries of the precinct.
+The future proposal to realign Moorebank Avenue, will require a separate planning approval.